m-vila/bookbeats/README.md

 node server.mjs
 ```

 6. Open your web browser and go to http://localhost:3000.
+You can also double click on the index.html file from the folder.

 7. Enjoy BookBeats!
 Enter your favorite book and it will create a personalized playlist for you.